 Determine skill sets

-Boards must ensure that Workforce Solutions Office staff does not refer a job seeker to a specific job without the job seeker’s prior consent or knowledge.
+TWC and Boards must ensure that Workforce Solutions Office staff does not refer a job seeker to a specific job without the job seeker’s prior consent or knowledge.

 D-103: Referral to a Job Order

 Once a job seeker completes registration in WorkInTexas.com, the job matching and contact process begins.
-In accordance with US DOL regulations and TWC rules and policies, Boards must ensure that Workforce Solutions Office staff selects and refers equally qualified job seekers to job orders in the following order:
+In accordance with US DOL regulations and TWC rules and policies, TWC and Boards must ensure that Workforce Solutions Office staff selects and refers equally qualified job seekers to job orders in the following order:

 Eligible veterans